osg-htc/docs/docs/data/xrootd/install-storage-element.md

 For more information, see [the HDFS installation documents](/data/install-hadoop).

+### (Optional) Adding Multi user support for an XRootd server

+By default XRootd servers write files on the storage system ad the Unix user `xrootd`, not as the user [authenticated](data/xrootd/xrootd-authorization) as.
+The `xrootd-multiuser` plugins changes this behaviour:

+1. Install the XRootd Multiuser plugin:

+        :::console
+        root@host # yum install xrootd-multiuser

+1. Create configuration file `/etc/xrootd/config.d/50-enable-multiuser.cfg`:

+        :::file
+        xrootd.fslib libXrdMultiuser.so default

+1. Start the XRootd process in privileged mode:

+        :::console
+        root@host # systemctl xrootd-privileged@standalone

 ### (Optional) Adding File Residency Manager (FRM) to an XRootd cluster

 If you have a multi-tiered storage system (e.g. some data is stored on SSDs and some on disks or tapes), then install